 Additional Info: Any suspect avalanche conditions on this face will alter or cancel the event.
 Winter storm conditions may cancel the event entirely.
 Winter driving is treacherous; carry chains, go slow, and plan plenty of time for travel.

-- This event is free of charge.
+This event is free of charge.
 MAA receives no direct financial gain for organizing and supporting this event.
+Donations are not solicited on this event, nor is any exchange of money a requirement for participation.

-- MAA event leaders carry communication devices and a medical kit; The primary event leader has current wilderness first aid and CPR training as well as MAA policy training.
+MAA event leaders carry communication devices and a medical kit; The primary event leader at a minimum has current wilderness first aid and CPR training as well as MAA policy training.